samuelfcf/samuelfcf/README.md

 ## Hi there, i'm Samuel 👋

-I'm currently working on be a javascript full stack developer, building web softwares with React JS and so many libs to style and make the app a greate solution for my client.
-Also, i can build APIs RESTful with NodeJS that can handle with many business rule.
+I'm currently working on be a javascript full stack developer, building web softwares with React JS and some libs to style and make the app a greate solution for my client.
+Also, i can build APIs RESTful with NodeJS that can handle any problem and business logic.
 I belive that all web application have to be secure and for this i also write robusts tests for all projects usings tools like Jest and Cypress.

 Fun fact: i love beaches, mountains and all kind of trip for nature :)